awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 ## Streaming session data using Amazon CloudWatch Logs \(console\)<a name="session-manager-logging-cwl-streaming"></a>

-You can send a continuous stream of session data logs to Amazon CloudWatch Logs\.
+You can send a continual stream of session data logs to Amazon CloudWatch Logs\.
 Essential details, such as the commands a user has run in a session, the ID of the user who ran the commands, and timestamps for when the session data is streamed to CloudWatch Logs, are included when streaming session data\.
 When streaming session data, the logs are JSON\-formatted to help you integrate with your existing logging solutions\.
 Streaming session data isn't supported for interactive commands\.

 **Note**
 To stream session data from Windows Server instances, you must have PowerShell 5\.1 or later installed\.
 By default, Windows Server 2016 and later have the required PowerShell version installed\.
 However, Windows Server 2012 and 2012 R2 don't have the required PowerShell version installed by default\.
 If you haven't already updated PowerShell on your Windows Server 2012 or 2012 R2 instances, you can do so using Run Command\.
 For information on updating PowerShell using Run Command, see [Update PowerShell using Run Command](rc-console.md#rc-console-pwshexample)\.